NeonCody/Neoncody/README.md

-I'm Arindam Hazra.
+I'm Neil Mestry.
 You can call me NeonCody if you want, or you can call me Neil.
 I'm a passionate cricketer & developer making awesome things for tons of smiling faces.
 I like making things, especially things that help or entertain others.
 I spend my free time writing software, singing, making code more efficient or succinct, and occasionally playing video games.

 </div>
 <hr>